 Each report must reflect a credible estimate of value and must identify the following:

 The intended use of the report.

-The purpose of the appraisal.
+The purpose of the assignment.

-The effective date of the appraiser's opinions and conclusions.(Sometimes this is in the past or maybe the future for new construction!)
+The effective date of the appraiser's opinions and conclusions.

 Division of interest, such as fractional interest, physical segment and partial holding.